pumpncode/Kino/README.md

 Increase the chances of associated jokers showing up, and start with a joker of that genre, or by that director.

 ### FAQ:
+*I'm here to look at the code and see if I can learn from it for my own mod.
+What can I take?*
+If the function credits any user that is not 'IcyEthics', you may want to ask that user if you can use their code.
+But otherwise, you're free to copy, adapt, improve or ruin any code in this repository.
+Same goes for art assets, unless they're credited to another user that isn't me.
+I'd love to receive credit, but it's not a necessity.
+As all the art in this mod is based on or traced from copyrighted materials, do be aware that you're not allowed to monetize the use of it.
+But I shouldn't have to tell you that technically I don't own Remy the rat from Ratatouille.
+If you end up using anything, I'd love to know about it, though, so please let me know!

 *Is this mod balanced?*
 Not yet, at least.
 I've not focused on balancing yet at all.
 Feedback on balancing is encouraged and welcomed!